 Florida signs CARES agreement.
 Florida signed an agreement with the United States Department of Labor on March 28, 2020, stating that it intends to implement CARES Act Pandemic Emergency Unemployment Compensation (PEUC) and Pandemic Unemployment Assistance (PUA).
 Here is a link to the National Employment Law Project’s analysis of UI provisions in the CARES Act.

 Mobile app deployed.
 DEO has deployed a mobile app for RA applications.

 Wait week waived.
-DEO has waived the wait week for Reemployment Assistance, which means that Floridians can get help for the first week they are out of a job.
-However, DEO says that, for applications prior to March 29th, 2020, the waiting week still applies.
+DEO has waived the wait week for Reemployment Assistance through June 26, 2021, which means that Floridians can get help for the first week they are out of a job.
+However, DEO says that, for applications prior to March 29, 2020, the waiting week still applies.